Free Shipping & Easy Returns

 With more and more people using this technology, it’s important that it evolves to meet the standards of both developers and the general public.
 Fortunately, Bluetooth has continually improved its protocol since its fruition.

-Bluetooth 5 is the latest version of the wireless communication standard that was first introduced to consumers in 1999.
+Bluetooth 5.0 is the updated version of the wireless communication standard that was first introduced to consumers in 1999.
 While a lot has changed, it has always been a way of transferring data across a short radio range.

-The core Bluetooth technology hasn’t changed despite the vast number of improvements that have been made.
+The core Bluetooth technology hasn’t changed despite the vast number of improvements that have been made in version 5.0 and beyond.

 Bluetooth 5’s Biggest Improvements

-This newest iteration is one of the most comprehensive yet, covering improvements in many different facets that the wireless protocol has to offer.
-However, a few stand out as the most impressive.
+This iteration is one of the most comprehensive updates yet, covering improvements in many different facets that the wireless protocol has to offer.
+However, a few features stand out as the most impressive.

 Increased Range